Two plus two equals four.

 Research conducted by Wyzowl shows that 86% of people are more likely to stay loyal to a product that invests in the onboarding process.

-After all, first impressions are what matters at most.
+After all, first impressions are what matters most.

 What is User Onboarding?

-User Onboarding is the process of getting the user acquainted with your product, and eventually, turn into promoting users by fully adopting it.
-Along with New User Onboarding, keeping existing users in a continuous onboarding cycle for a while for them to experience the product at its fullest will make it highly possible for the User Onboarding to be successful.
+User Onboarding is the process of getting the user acquainted with your product, and eventually, turns into promoting users by fully adopting it.
+Along with New User Onboarding, keeping existing users in a continuous onboarding cycle for a while for they to experience the product at its fullest will make it highly possible for the User Onboarding to be successful.